unimi-dse/9768672c/README.md

 ### stat_ts()
 The function stat_ts() takes as arguments a zoo class object (time series) and a character string or a vector of character string which refers to the statistic that will be applied to the object (ex. "correlation", "covariance", "partial").
 It returns a basic plot of the statistic selected.

-### data_statplotly()
-The function data_statplotly() takes as arguments a variable name assigned to "stat_ts() function", a character string for the name of the plot and two others character strings for the name of both the x and y axis respectively.

    Dependency with other R-packages
 -----------------------------------------------------------------

 -   zoo: package for creating time series objects
 -   na.tools: package useful to work with missing datavisualization (plotting)
--   RColorBrewer: package for customizing the colours of the plot with plotly
+-   RColorBrewer: package for customizing the colours of the plots
 -   lubridate: package for convert date into quarterly
 -   plotly: package used for data visualization (plotting)
+-   magrittr: to improve readability and maintainability of code
+-   dplyr: as grammar data manipulation